Do New Jersey or Pennsylvania laws apply to my divorce?

 The divorce laws between New Jersey and Pennsylvania vary; and therefore, it can be difficult to determine which laws will be applied to a particular circumstance.

 Which divorce laws apply if my spouse lives in a different state?

-Which state's laws apply to your divorce?
-Sometimes, the answer to this question is not as easy as it may appear.
-For instance, if each spouse lives in a different state, which state would have jurisdiction to enter a Final Judgement of Divorce if the parties decided to get divorced?
+If each spouse lives in a different state, which state would have jurisdication to enter a Final Judgement of Divorce if the parties decided to get divorced?

-If you have any questions or concerns regarding which state's laws apply to your issues and circumstances, it is highly recommended that you consult with an attorney who is licensed and actively practices in both states.
-The attorneys at Winegar, Wilhelm, Glynn & Roemersma are all licensed to practice law in both New Jersey and Pennsylvania, and all attorneys at the firm actively practice in both states.
-Please feel free to contact us for a consultation.
+If you have any questions or concerns regarding which state's laws apply to your martial issues and circumstances, it is highly recommended that you consult with an attorney who is licensed and actively practices in both states.
+The attorneys at Winegar, Wilhelm, Glynn & Roemersma are all licensed to practice law in both New Jersey and Pennsylvania, and we can determine which state's laws apply to your particular situation.
+Contact us today for a free initial consultation.